Sam's Club

 The process

-I led a 2-day cross-functional workshop to help the marketing team surface inefficiencies and define opportunities for automation and smarter campaign orchestration.
+I led a 2-day cross-functional workshop moving through discovery, ideation, and prioritization — surfacing inefficiencies and defining opportunities for automation and smarter campaign orchestration.

 Personalization